Exchange fire hits Telstra fixed and mobile services

 Telstra last year suffered a string of high-profile outages, with the telco’s CEO, Andrew Penn, subsequently pledging to invest $250 million in network resilience measures.
 Telstra in June 2016 said it would spend $250 million on improving its network.

-The $250 million included $50 million on measures to specifically improve the resilience of its mobile network.
+The $250 million included $50 million for measures to specifically improve the resilience of its mobile network.

-Note: Update: 4.10pm AEDT: Telstra has confirmed all voice services are restored.